signalfx/gateway/README.md

 ### Status Page and profiling

 This config only loads a status page.
-You can see status information at `http://localhost:6009/status`, a health check page (useful for load balances) at `http://localhost:6009/health`, and pprof information at `http://localhost:6009/debug/pprof/`.
+You can see configuration information at `http://localhost:6009/debug/vars`, explore the objects in memory at `http://localhost:6009/debug/explorer/`, and pprof information at `http://localhost:6009/debug/pprof/`.
 You can learn more about pprof for golang on [the pprof help page](http://golang.org/pkg/net/http/pprof/).